Shofiul735/moodle-format_singlesection/README.md

 # New Section

-Moodle newsection is a course format plugin that shows different course style based on the user role.
+Moodle singlesection is a course format plugin that shows different course style based on the user role.

 # Features
   * Single section course view for the teacher and admin